lino-levan/wallpaper-engine/README.md

 Currently, the project is severly limited.

 Here are some things I would like to add:
-- A simple electron application to interface/start the app
+- A simple electron application to interface with adding new wallpapers
+- A simple toggle to enable or disable the application
 - A more configurable, cron-style system for specifying when to change wallpaper (every day at 5pm for example)